MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 ---
-title: Use Azure OpenAI textual summarization
+title: Use textual summarization
-description: This article shows you how to use Azure OpenAI textual summarization with Azure AI Video Indexer. ms.topic: how-to ms.date: 09/03/2024 ms.author: inhenkel
+description: This article shows you how to use Azure OpenAI textual summarization with Azure AI Video Indexer. ms.topic: how-to ms.date: 09/11/2024 ms.author: inhenkel
 author: IngridAtMicrosoft
 ms.service: azure-video-indexer